DFE-Digital/increasing-internet-access-design-history/app/posts/2020-12-11-fe-providers.md

 #### Order devices

-Rewording of the ‘ordering devices for more than one school’ guidance to make it work for schools and colleges.
+Rewords the ‘ordering devices for more than one school’ guidance to make it work for schools and colleges.

 <img src="/images/fe-providers/15-order-devices.png"
      alt="Guidance on how to combine allocations into a single order">